ErasmusMC-Bioinformatics/myFAIR/README.md

 2. Open or download a browser (Firefox or Chrome recommended).
 3. Go to the usegalaxy page: https://usegalaxy.org/
 4. Login to your account or create a new account by clicking "User" and then clicking "Register".
-5. Get the API Key from your account.
-If you do not have an API Key visible for you, create one.
-6. Visit the B2DROP or page and create a folder where you can put your datafiles.
+5. Visit the B2DROP or page and create a folder where you can put your datafiles.
 You can also use the bioinf-galaxian Owncloud if you have an account.
     * If you do not have a B2DROP account please visit: https://b2drop.eudat.eu/index.php/login and click register.
     * If you have a B2DROP account, please log in and create a new folder with the name of your investigation.
     * Add a folder with the name of your study.
     * Add the .vcf and .ped file to the study folder.
     If you are using the GEO data matrix, please put that file in a folder.
-7. Visit the myFAIR analysis page on 127.0.0.1:8080 (if selected other port please make sure the url is correct)
+6. Visit the myFAIR analysis page on 127.0.0.1:8080 (if selected other port please make sure the url is correct)
-8. Login using your Galaxy API Key and your B2DROP or bioinf-galaxian credentials.
+7. Login using your Galaxy credentials (username/email and password) and your B2DROP or bioinf-galaxian credentials.
-9. Upload files to the Fuseki server:
+8. Upload files to the Fuseki server:
     * Click on the "Index you data" link.
     * Select the investigation folder and click "See studies".
     * Select the study folder where your datafiles are located and click "See files".